Learn how to eat Prosciutto di Parma; the best way to eat it may just surprise you. You’ll also get a tour of a prosciutto factory just outside Parma.

 “The tradition of Parma Ham is safeguarded by the Consorzio and reflected in the coveted Protected Designation of Origin status, the E.U.âs guarantee of quality and authenticity for those traditional products that are from a specific geographical region.
 Indeed Parma Ham can only be produced in the hills near Parma and all authorized producers must be located inside this area.”

-Please note, due to the lighting in the factory, the color of many of the photos is a bit “off”.
+Please note, due to the lighting inside the factory, the color of many of the photos is a bit “off”.

 Prosciutto Factory Tour